Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Private Land Management Assistance

-Other Natural Resource Professionals
+Natural Resource Programs

-Many landowners are already working with a natural resource professional, such as a consulting forester, or are already enrolled in state or federal management assistance programs such as LDWF's Deer Management Assistance Program, the U.S. Forest Service's Forest Stewardship Program, and/or the U.S. Department of Agriculture Natural Resource Conservation Service programs such as the Wetland Reserve Easements, Conservation Reserve Program, or Environmental Quality Incentives Program.
-LDWF’s private lands biologists cooperate with other natural resource professionals to achieve the landowner’s objectives.
-If you need assistance from another professional, a private lands biologist can also help you find one.
+If you need assistance from a professional or a natural resource contractor, a private lands biologist can help you find one.
 Wildlife habitat is dynamic, and with the assistance of knowledgeable natural resource professionals, landowners can provide productive habitat for wildlife while meeting other goals they may have, such as generating income and optimizing recreational opportunities.

 Partnerships and Other Projects